zephia/laravel-mercadolibre/README.md

 # Laravel MercadoLibre API Client
-Laravel wrapper of the MercadoLibre API Client

-# laravel-pilot
 This package is a wrapper of [MercadoLibre API Client PHP Class](https://github.com/zephia/mercadolibre) for Laravel Framework.

 ## Installation